dj1095/natural-image-classifier-flask/README.md

 # natural-image-classifier-flask
-This project is an image classifier web application  developed in Python, Flask web framework
+<p>This project is an image classifier web application  developed in Python, Flask web framework using natural images dataset from kaggle.
+It uses Convolution Neural Networks to train and classify the given images based on dataset given. </p>
-#Pre-Requisities:
+# Pre-Requisities: <br/>
 1.Python installed <br/>
 2.Pycharm IDE <br/>
 3.Install Flask <br/>